-Under the leadership of Liana Apostolova, MD, the Clinical Core performs comprehensive clinical evaluations and provides researchers with high quality clinical, imaging, biomarker and neuropathological data in Alzheimer’s disease and hereditary dementias to improve early detection of neurodegenerative diseases
+Under the leadership of Liana Apostolova, MD and Fred Unverzagt, PhD, the Clinical Core performs comprehensive clinical evaluations and provides researchers with high quality clinical, imaging, biomarker and neuropathological data in Alzheimer’s disease and hereditary dementias to improve early detection of neurodegenerative diseases

-Headed by Su Gao, PhD, the Data Core provide crucial data management support for all research activities conducted by the center’s multidisciplinary investigator team, including data storage, statistical analysis, training and mentoring.
+Headed by Su Gao, PhD and Sha Cao, PhD, the Data Core provide crucial data management support for all research activities conducted by the center’s multidisciplinary investigator team, including data storage, statistical analysis, training and mentoring.
 The Data Core collaborates closely with other cores to ensure achievement of overall center goals.

 Directed by Bernadino Ghetti, MD and Kathy Newell, MD, the Neuropathology Core integrates molecular technology to assist in the neuropathologic diagnosis.
 The Neuropathology Core provides information about pathologic data to referring physicians and families, as well as well-characterized tissue to basic researchers.